celery/celery/docs/userguide/signals.rst

 Dispatched before a task is executed.

-Sender is the task class being executed.
+Sender is the task object being executed.

 Provides arguments: